core-wg/resource-directory/draft-ietf-core-resource-directory.md

   <!-- **************************************************************** -->
   <section anchor="terminology" title="Terminology">
 	<t>The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",
-	"SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in <xref target="RFC2119"/>.
+	"SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in <xref target="RFC2119"/>.
 The term "byte" is used in its now customary sense as a synonym for "octet".</t>

 	<t>This specification requires readers to be familiar with all the terms
-	and concepts that are discussed in <xref target="RFC5988"/> and <xref target="RFC6690"/>.
-Readers should also be familiar with the terms and concepts discussed in <xref target="I-D.ietf-core-coap"/>.
-The URI Template format is used to describe the REST interfaces defined in this specification <xref target="RFC6570"/>.
-This specification makes use of the following additional terminology:
+	and concepts that are discussed in <xref target="RFC5988"/>
+        and <xref target="RFC6690"/>.
+Readers should also be familiar with the terms and concepts discussed in <xref target="RFC7252"/>.
+To describe the REST interfaces defined in this specification, the URI Template format is used <xref target="RFC6570"/>. </t>
+        <t>This specification makes use of the following additional terminology:
 	<list style="hanging">
 	  <t hangText="Resource Directory"><vspace />
-		An web entity that stores information about web resources and  implements the REST interfaces defined in this specification for registration and lookup of those resources.</t>
+		A web entity that stores information about web resources and  implements the REST interfaces defined in this specification for registration and lookup of those resources.</t>
 	  <t hangText="Domain"><vspace />
 		In the context of a Resource Directory, a domain is a logical grouping of endpoints.
 This specification assumes that the list of Domains supported by an RD is pre-configured by that RD.
-When domain is exported to DNS, domain value equates to the DNS domain name.</t>
+When a domain is exported to DNS, the domain value equates to the DNS domain name.</t>
 	  <t hangText="Group"><vspace />
 		In the context of a Resource Directory, a group is a logical grouping of endpoints for the purpose of group communications.
 All groups within a domain are unique. </t>
 	  <t hangText="Endpoint"><vspace />
-		An endpoint (EP) is a term used to describe a web server or client in  <xref target="I-D.ietf-core-coap"/>.
+		Endpoint (EP) is a term used to describe a web server or client in <xref target="RFC7252"/>.
 In the context of this specification an endpoint is used to describe a web server that registers resources to the Resource Directory.
 An endpoint is identified by its endpoint name, which is included during registration, and is unique within the associated domain of the registration.</t>
 	</list>
 	</t>